 The gas price is approximative, in April 2022, 36 Gwei (0.000000001 Eth).

 So first, you are going to need a wallet where to store Ethereum.
 There is a multitude of Ethereum wallets – some are better, some worse.
 That’s why you should read our Cryptocurrency wallet guide before picking one.

-Then you can go forward on writing smart contracts and building dapps.
+Then you can go forward with writing smart contracts and building dapps.

 What is ether used for

-There is no data for the max supply of ETH, but at the time the article is written there are 109,394,539 ETH on the market.
+There is no data for the max supply of ETH, but at the time of writing, there are 120.42M ETH on the market.

 The main use of Ether is to power and incentivize the Ethereum network.
-But at this point, you may want to know what is ether used for aside for buying gas.
+But at this point, you may want to know what Ether is used for aside other than for buying gas.

 And there are actually several use cases for it outside the platform.
-People use Ether to send money abroad, with very small fees through peer to peer transfers.
-Also, you can use Ether to buy products on services from all the providers that accept it.
+People use Ether to send money abroad, with very small fees through peer-to-peer transfers.
+Also, you can use Ether to buy products or services from all the providers that accept it.
 Or you can just trade it on exchanges.

 SIDENOTE.
 To facilitate the connection of your internet browser with the dapps, you can make use of the Metamask, especially if you want to make small transactions here and there.

 The big innovation Ethereum brought was the smart contract.